Rogue One: A Star Wars Story

 Not overtly represented, but the relationship between Chirrut and Baze (played by Yen and Jiang) could be read into as romantic.
 Additionally, the director, Gareth Edwards, has said to Yahoo Movies, “I don’t mind people reading into it, I think that’s all good.
 Who knows?
 You’d have to speak to them.”
 I like the ambivalence Edwards takes with their sexuality and think that it reflects the approach we should take in real life: “Are they together or just friends?
 Who cares; ask them if you really want to know.”

 Chirrut is a fantastic fighter who happens to be blind.
-The portrayal of his abilities borders dangerously on the "Disability Superpower" trope, as detailed by Corinne Duyvis on Disability in Kidlit, but thankfully it avoids offense by giving Chirrut a personality and character development that has nothing to do with his eyesight.
+His abilities borderline the trope of portraying disability as a superpower, as detailed by Corinne Duyvis, but thankfully writers avoid offense by giving him a personality and character development that has nothing to do with his eyesight.

 Mediaversity Grade: A- 4.50/5